 24/7 Dad® is a unique program designed to equip fathers with the self-awareness, compassion, and sense of responsibility that every good parent needs.
 It focuses on building the man first and the father second.
 It is available in both a basic and a more in-depth version:

 - 24/7 Dad® A.M., the basic version, is for first-time dads, or for fathers lacking vital skills, knowledge, and attitudes.

 - 24/7 Dad® P.M. includes more in-depth information for more experienced fathers, or for dads who have completed the A.M. program.

-The philosophy behind the programs supports the growth and development of fathers and children as caring and compassionate people who treat themselves, others, and the environment with respect and dignity.
-This philosophical basis of caring and compassion forms the underlying structure that constitutes the values that are taught in the programs.
+The philosophy behind the program supports the growth and development of fathers and children as caring and compassionate people who treat themselves, others, and the environment with respect and dignity.
+This philosophical basis of caring and compassion forms the underlying structure that constitutes the values that are taught in the program.

 The goals of 24/7 Dad® are:

 - Increase awareness about the elements to being good fathers.